-The BIOS, at a minimum, must program the settings in Table 14 or Table 15, as appropriate, into the fan speed controller.
-The values are the minimum required to establish a fan speed control algorithm consistent with this document, the reference thermal solution, and Boxed processor thermal solution.
+The BIOS, at a minimum, must program the settings in Table 13 or Table 14, as appropriate, into the fan speed controller.
+The values are the minimum required to establish a fan speed control algorithm consistent with this document, the reference thermal solution and Boxed Processor thermal solution.

-Table 14.
+Table 13.
 ATX FSC Settings

 Parameter Classification Processor Thermal Sensor PWM Output Notes

-Тнісн Required T {CONTROL} 3
+T {HIGH} Required T {CONTROL} 3

 T {LOW} Required T {CONTROL} - 10 °C 3

 Minimum PWM Duty Cycle Required 20%

 PWM Frequency Required 21-28 kHz 1

-Spin-up time Suggested 250 - ~500 ms 2,4
+Spin-up time Suggested 250 - ~500 ms 2, 4

-T {AVERAGING} Suggested 35 sec 6
+T {AVERAGING} Suggested 35 sec 4

-When $T{SENSOR} < T{LOW}$ Suggested Minimum PWM%
+When T {SENSOR} < T {LOW} Suggested Minimum PWM%

 All Fans ON Suggested T {CONTROL} + 3 °C

 Hysteresis Suggested 2 °C

-- A PWM frequency of 25 kHz is the design target for the reference and for the Intel[®] Boxed processor and the reference design. - 2.
+- A PWM frequency of 25 kHz is the design target for the reference and for the Intel[®] Boxed Processor and the reference design.. - 2.
 Use the lowest time available in this range for the device selected. - 3.
-To ensure compliance with the thermal specification, thermal profile and usage of the TSENSOR for fan speed control these setting should not be user configurable. - 4.
+To ensure compliance with the thermal specification, thermal profile and usage of the T{SENSOR} for fan speed control these setting should not be user configurable. - 4.
 If this function is present on the device it must be enabled

-Table 15.
-Balanced Technology Extended (BTX) Fan Speed Control Settings
+Table 14.
+BTX Fan Speed Control Settings

-Parameter Classification Processor Thermal Sensor System Ambient Sensor PWM Output Notes

-T {HIGH} Required T {CONTROL} 54 °C 3,5

-T{LOW} Required T {CONTROL} - 7 °C 47 °C 3,5

-Minimum PWM Duty Cycle Required PWM 1 (TMA) -20%

-PWM Frequency Required 21-28 kHz 1

-Spin Up Time Suggested 250 - ~ 500 ms 2, 7

-T {AVERAGING} Suggested 4.0 sec 4.0 sec 3, 7

-When T {SENSOR} < T {LOW} Suggested Minimum PWM% Minimum PWM%

-All Fans On Suggested T {CONTROL} + 3 °C 65 °C

-Hysteresis Suggested 2 °C 4 °C
+Parameter Classification Processor Thermal Sensor System Ambient Sensor PWM Output Notes T {HIGH} Required T {CONTROL} 54 °C 3,5 T {LOW} Required T {CONTROL} - 7 °C 47 °C 3,5 Minimum PWM Duty Cycle Required PWM 1 (TMA) -20% PWM Frequency Required 21-28 kHz 1 Spin Up Time Suggested 250 - ~ 500 ms 2, 7 T {AVERAGING} Suggested 4.0 sec 4.0 sec 3, 7 When $T{SENSOR} < T{LOW}$ Suggested Minimum PWM% Minimum PWM% All Fans On Suggested T {CONTROL} + 3 °C 65 °C Hysteresis Suggested 2 °C 4 °C

-- 5. A PWM frequency of 25 kHz is the design target for the reference and for the Intel Boxed processor and the reference design. - 6.
-Use the lowest time available in this range for the device selected - 7.
-T{AVERAGING} = represents the amount of delay time before responding to the temperature change, defined in fan speed control device (sometimes called ramp range control or spike smoothing).
-Select the lowest setting available close to 4.0 seconds by the fan speed control device - 8.
-The Fan Speed Controller, or Health Monitor Component, takes the result of the two fan speed ramps (processor and system) and drives the TMA fan to the highest resulting PWM duty cycle (%) - 9.
-For BTX systems a second thermal sensor is recommended to capture chassis ambient for more detail see Appendix F. - 10.
-To ensure compliance with the thermal specification, thermal profile, and usage of the T{SENSOR} for fan speed control these setting should not be user configurable. - 11.
-If this function is present on the device it must be enabled.
+- A PWM frequency of 25 kHz is the design target for the reference and for the Intel[®] Boxed Processor and the reference design. - 2.
+Use the lowest time available in this range for the device selected - 3.
+T{AVERAGING} = represents the amount of delay time before responding to the temperature change, defined in fan speed control device (sometimes called ramp range control or

+- spike smoothing).
+Please select the lowest setting available close to 4.0 seconds by the fan speed control device - 4.
+The Fan Speed Controller, or Health Monitor Component, takes the result of the two fan speed ramps (processor and system) and drives the TMA fan to the highest resulting PWM duty cycle (%) - 5.
+For BTX systems a second thermal sensor is recommended to capture chassis ambient for more detail see Appendix F. - 6.
+To ensure compliance with the thermal specification, thermal profile and usage of the T{SENSOR} for fan speed control these setting should not be user configurable. - 7.
+If this function is present on the device it must be enabled